OvalQuilter/lyrics-status/README.md

 # Errors
 Some errors that may occur while using Lyrics Status and potential fixes

-`404` - Try clearing your cache and Spotify cookies (you'll need to login again)
+`404` - Means there are no lyrics for the current song.
+Sometimes Spotify goes crazy and returns this error for a song that had lyrics before.

 `502` - Wait a couple minutes or reload the webpage.
 It may be a problem with Spotify as opposed to the script.